rsoiffer/Forge-of-Power/spell-rules.md

 ## Arcane Backgrounds

-When you first reach Novice tier in any power school that has spells, you gain one arcane background from the list below.
+When you learn your first spell, you choose one arcane background from the list below.
 Your arcane background determines your Magic and Mana stats, and gives you unique extra bonuses.

 ### Cleric